Animation Cels

 What does the process look like?

-Like alot of american cartoons, Jem was animated in Japanese animation studios (aswell as probably in some other countries).
-First when creating cels, the animators follow a storyboard.
-To draw the characters appearances correctly the animators look at model cels.
-Since the voice recording is often done before the episodes are animated, the animators have to make sure to follow the same pace in scenes, movements and even lip-movements.
+Like alot of American cartoons, Jem was animated in Japanese animation studios (aswell as probably in some other countries).
+First when creating cels, the animators follow a storyboard which is the rough plan of sketches and notes of how the scene goes.
+To draw the characters appearances correctly, the animators look at model cels.
+Since the voice recording is often done before the episodes are animated, the animators have to make sure to follow the same pace with everything in the scenes, including lip-movements.

 Then pencil sketches, "dougas", are then created, which are used as patterns to transfer the drawings onto the cel sheets.
 The coloring paint is painted on the back of the sheet.
 The colors are usually applied one by one on each of the cels in a sequence, and when the previous color has dried, the next color is applied to them all.